andri27-ts/Reinforcement-Learning/Week5/README.md

-# Let's solve BipedalWalker with Proximal Policy Optimization, PPO
+# Let's solve BipedalWalker with PPO

 This is an implementation of [PPO](https://blog.openai.com/openai-baselines-ppo/) with continuous actions, a new algorithm developed by OpenAI that has been used in [OpenAI Five to play Dota 2](https://blog.openai.com/openai-five/).